What is a disability?

-In general this covers anyone with a mobility or sensory impairment, long term medical conditions including HIV and cancer, Autistic Spectrum Disorders, Mental Health Conditions, eating disorders and Specific Learning Difficulties such as dyslexia, where it has an impact on someone’s ability to study or on any other aspect of university life.
+In general, this covers anyone with a mobility or sensory impairment, long term medical conditions including HIV and cancer, Autistic Spectrum Disorders, Mental Health Conditions, eating disorders and Specific Learning Difficulties such as dyslexia, where it has an impact on someone’s ability to study or on any other aspect of university life.

-Not everyone with a long term medical condition or disability will need or want support and individuals with the same disability may have different support needs.
+Not everyone with a long-term medical condition or disability will need or want support and individuals with the same disability may have different support needs.

-- For a specific learning difficulty, such as dyslexia, this would be a full diagnostic assessment carried out by an Educational Psychologist or PATOSS approved Specialist Teacher.
+You will need to have a full diagnostic assessment carried out by an Educational Psychologist or PATOSS approved Specialist Teacher.

-- For other impairments or health conditions, we would need a recent letter or report from a qualified health professional.
+We would need a recent letter or report from a qualified health professional.

 Important to know: For more information on the evidence you'll need to provide when registering for Disability Support and the support available, read our article(s) How do I register with Disability Support for the first time? & An overview of the provisions and support you can access for your disability at King's.